Temporal-Difference Learning

 One of the early breakthroughs in reinforcement learning was the development of an off-policy TD control algorithm known as Q-learning (Watkins, 1989), defined by

-In this case, the learned action-value function, QQ, directly approximates qq_*, the optimal action-value function, independent of the policy being followed.
+In this case, the learned action-value function, , directly approximates , the optimal action-value function, independent of the policy being followed.
 This dramatically simplifies the analysis of the algorithm and enabled early convergence proofs.
 The policy still has an effect in that it determines which state-action pairs are visited and updated.
 However, all that is required for correct convergence is that all pairs continue to be updated.

 Concurrent Q-Learning